Persist in Engineering

 The Engineering Futures Mentoring program is designed to support your engineering journey from day one.
 Are you a first-generation-to-university student entering FSE as a first-time freshman in Fall 2023?

 Join this program to not only persist but also thrive in engineering.

-The Engineering Futures Program and Scholarship application will become available on May 1, 2023 for students starting as a first-time full-time student in FSE in Fall 2023.
+The Engineering Futures Scholarship application for the 2023-24 academic year is open until October 23, 2023 for students starting as a first-time full-time student in FSE in Fall 2023.
 In order for your application to be considered you need to have submitted your ALEKS Math Placement score to ASU and have a completed FAFSA application on file at ASU.
 All communication will be sent to the recipient’s ASU email address.

 Engineering Futures (FSE) Program Outcomes

 EE: My Engineering Education: Navigate my engineering degree